acroy/Quantum.jl/README.md

 		- inner/outer products implementations
 		- idiomatic computation of expectation values/transition matrices
 		- commutator of DiracMatrices
-		- trace/partial trace
+		- trace/partial trace, normalization, kron, and more
-		- normalization
 	- ScalarExpr objects for delayed calculation of mixed basis inner products.
 ScalarExpr objects support all basic arithmetic operations.
 	- The ability to perform mixed basis calculation via the use of ScalarExprs and InnerProducts

 ###Upcoming:
-	- Optimization/code cleaning
+	- More functions; almost finished with the basic package!
 	- Documentation
 	- HDF5 support
 	- design a system for data visualization of common state properties/operations